MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

 This repository is structured as an R package, designed to provide a comprehensive analysis of the impact of the rollout of Universal Credit on child poverty in the UK.
-The package includes distributed datasets, all of which have been thoroughly documented to enhance understanding and ease of use.
+The package distributes all datasets used in the analysis, which have been thoroughly documented to enhance understanding and ease of use.
 It also includes a function to map the different variables distributed by the package.

 **Installation**